yannic-chen/Google-Data-Analyst/README.md

 This Repository contains my Capstone Project from the 2020 Google Data Analytics Course.
 This project can also be found under [my Kaggle profile](https://www.kaggle.com/yannicchen/google-capstone-project).

+* The Powerpoint presentation contains all relevant results and points.
+* The process from data processing and data analzysis can be recreated from the "BicycleScript.R".

 # How Does a Bike-Share Navigate Speedy Success?
 #### A Case Study on Bike usage by subscribed and non-subscribed members